aneldev/react-dynadux/README.md

 # `<Provider>`

-React component with only one prop, the `appStore`.
+React component with only one prop, the `store`.

 App store can be any object.
 The only obligation is that it should have the `provider` property that is provided from the Dynadux's `createStore()` return.